Consolidated Water (NASDAQ:CWCO) Stock Rating Lowered by TheStreet

-Consolidated Water (NASDAQ:CWCO) was downgraded by investment analysts at TheStreet from a “b” rating to a “c+” rating in a research note issued on Monday, TheStreetRatingsTable reports.
+TheStreet downgraded shares of Consolidated Water (NASDAQ:CWCO) from a b rating to a c+ rating in a research note released on Monday morning, TheStreetRatingsTable reports.

-Consolidated Water (NASDAQ:CWCO) last released its quarterly earnings data on Tuesday, March 30th.
-The utilities provider reported $0.03 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.13 by ($0.10).
-Consolidated Water had a net margin of 6.64% and a return on equity of 4.79%.
-As a group, sell-side analysts expect that Consolidated Water will post 0.56 earnings per share for the current year.
+Consolidated Water (NASDAQ:CWCO) last issued its quarterly earnings results on Tuesday, March 30th.
+The utilities provider reported $0.03 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.13 by ($0.10).
+Consolidated Water had a return on equity of 4.79% and a net margin of 6.64%.
+On average, analysts expect that Consolidated Water will post 0.56 EPS for the current fiscal year.

+Several hedge funds have recently added to or reduced their stakes in the stock.
+Susquehanna International Group LLP increased its stake in Consolidated Water by 276.1% in the fourth quarter.
+Susquehanna International Group LLP now owns 19,020 shares of the utilities provider’s stock valued at $229,000 after purchasing an additional 29,820 shares during the last quarter.
+Amundi Pioneer Asset Management Inc. increased its stake in Consolidated Water by 26.1% in the fourth quarter.
+Amundi Pioneer Asset Management Inc. now owns 835,905 shares of the utilities provider’s stock valued at $10,081,000 after purchasing an additional 172,885 shares during the last quarter.
+Hsbc Holdings PLC purchased a new position in Consolidated Water in the fourth quarter valued at approximately $125,000.
+JPMorgan Chase & Co. increased its stake in Consolidated Water by 27.5% in the fourth quarter.
+JPMorgan Chase & Co. now owns 104,271 shares of the utilities provider’s stock valued at $1,257,000 after purchasing an additional 22,472 shares during the last quarter.
+Finally, Albion Financial Group UT increased its stake in Consolidated Water by 46.1% in the fourth quarter.
+Albion Financial Group UT now owns 23,909 shares of the utilities provider’s stock valued at $288,000 after purchasing an additional 7,541 shares during the last quarter.
+Hedge funds and other institutional investors own 50.18% of the company’s stock.

 Consolidated Water Co Ltd., together with its subsidiaries, designs, constructs, manages, and operates water production and treatment plants primarily in the Cayman Islands, the Bahamas, Indonesia, and the United States.
 The company operates through four segments: Retail, Bulk, Services, and Manufacturing.